Surprising Ways to Clear Acne

 Other Steps to Clear Acne

 Sometimes a simple change in diet causes dramatic improvement in acne, better than you can get from any acne product or any acne medication.
 But the way to get rid of all your blemishes for good is to clear acne with the help of a complete acne care system such as Exposed Skin Care.
-With your complete acne treatment system, you can cleanse your skin to remove excess oil, moisturize your skin to keep it supple, exfoliate your skin to prevent clogged pores, and keep inflammation at a minimum with toners, astringents, serums, and probiotics.
+With your complete acne treatment system, you can cleanse your skin5 to remove excess oil, moisturize6 your skin to keep it supple, exfoliate your skin to prevent clogged pores, and keep inflammation at a minimum with toners, astringents, serums, and probiotics7.

 To be your most trusted ally in your pursuit of clear, healthy skin.